CIBC-Internal/python/Doc/library/io.rst

       A :exc:`BlockingIOError` is raised if the underlying raw stream is in non blocking-mode, and has no data available at the moment.

-   .. method:: read1(size=-1)
+   .. method:: read1([size])

-      Read and return up to *size* bytes, with at most one call to the underlying raw stream's :meth:`~RawIOBase.read` method.
+      Read and return up to *size* bytes, with at most one call to the underlying raw stream's :meth:`~RawIOBase.read` (or
+      :meth:`~RawIOBase.readinto`) method.
 This can be useful if you are implementing your own buffering on top of a :class:`BufferedIOBase` object.

+      If *size* is ``-1`` (the default), an arbitrary number of bytes are returned (more than zero unless EOF is reached).

    .. method:: readinto(b)

-      Read up to ``len(b)`` bytes into bytearray *b* and return the number of bytes read.
+      Read bytes into a pre-allocated, writable
+      :term:`bytes-like object` *b* and return the number of bytes read.
+      For example, *b* might be a :class:`bytearray`.

       Like :meth:`read`, multiple reads may be issued to the underlying raw stream, unless the latter is interactive.

       A :exc:`BlockingIOError` is raised if the underlying raw stream is in non blocking-mode, and has no data available at the moment.

+   .. method:: readinto1(b)

+      Read bytes into a pre-allocated, writable
+      :term:`bytes-like object` *b*, using at most one call to the underlying raw stream's :meth:`~RawIOBase.read` (or
+      :meth:`~RawIOBase.readinto`) method.
+Return the number of bytes read.

+      A :exc:`BlockingIOError` is raised if the underlying raw stream is in non blocking-mode, and has no data available at the moment.

+      .. versionadded:: 3.5

    .. method:: write(b)

-      Write the given :class:`bytes` or :class:`bytearray` object, *b* and return the number of bytes written (never less than ``len(b)``, since if the write fails an :exc:`OSError` will be raised).
+      Write the given :term:`bytes-like object`, *b*, and return the number of bytes written (always equal to the length of *b* in bytes, since if the write fails an :exc:`OSError` will be raised).
 Depending on the actual implementation, these bytes may be readily written to the underlying stream, or held in a buffer for performance and latency